Security lighting - protect your premises

 It offers all the key features of the other lights we've covered, including weatherproofing, a powerful floodlight and a great intruder-finding sensor, and a lot more besides.
 Think a light alone isn't enough?
 The GuardCam gives the option to blast out one of three audio warnings, including a surprisingly-effective barking dog.
 It also has an SD memory card slot that will store either 20-sec video clips or stills photos, captured whenever the sensor is tripped.
 A 2GB card is included, enough to store 750 video clips or 1,500 photos.

 With all these features in-tow, the GuardCam is still well within reach financially.
-Even top-tier security lights may be cheaper than you think.
+Even top-tier security lighting may be cheaper than you think.

 Take a look at our full security lighting range.